lcapo/developer-documentation-hotel/DSF/ListsData.rst

 Currency list
 -------------

-We use a standard ISO - 4217.
+Most of providers use a standard ISO - 4217, but this depends of each supplier.

 |